naiyerasif/site/content/blog/2020/2020-01-25-building-docker-images-for-java-applications.md

 ## Use a JRE-based image to provide the runtime

-But come to think of it, you don't actual need the entire JDK.
+But come to think of it, you don't actually need the entire JDK.
 Unless your application specifically requires the JDK, a JRE should suffice the purpose of running your application.
 If that is the case, you're better off using `adoptopenjdk:11-jre-openj9` in the `Dockerfile`.

 ```dockerfile{1}
 FROM adoptopenjdk:11-jre-openj9